kubernetes/git-sync/docs/askpass-url.md

-# Using an Http Auth URL with git-sync
+# Using an HTTP auth URL with git-sync

 ## Step 1: Create a GIT_ASKPASS HTTP Service